zephinzer/annams/docs/contributing.md

 3. Kubernetes - *deployment*
   - MiniKube for testing deployments

-## Setting up the development environment
+## Provisioning
 You'll need a Docker daemon installed and running on your host machine, and you can get it from this link: https://store.docker.com/search?type=edition&offering=community.

 ### Method 1 - via Development Shell
 We use a development shell to standardise the development environment.
+The shell contains Git, Node and Yarn and the command has volume mappings to directories needed to run Git.
+If you don't trust the code, use Method 2.

 To build the development shell, run: